AIDASoft/podio/doc/doc.md

 To support the usage of modern software technologies, PODIO was written with concurrency in mind and gives basic support for vectorization technologies.

 This document describes first how to define and create your own data model, then how to use the created data.

-In the
+Afterwards it will explain the overall design and a few of the technical details of the implementation.

 # Quick-start

 An up-to-date installation and quick start guide for the impatient user can be found on the [PODIO github page](https://github.com/hegner/podio).

-### Object Ownership

-Every data created is either explicitly owned by collections or automatically garbage-collected.
-There is no need for any `new` or `delete` call on user side.

-### EventStore functionality

-The event store contained in the package is for educational purposes and kept very minimal.
-It has two main methods:

-    /// create a new collection
-    template<typename T>
-    T& create(const std::string& name);

-    /// access a collection. returns true if successful template<typename T>
-    bool get(const std::string& name, const T*& collection);

-Please note that a `put` method for collections is not foreseen.

-#### Python Interface

-The class `EventStore` provides all the necessary (read) access to event files.

-## Thread-safety and multi-store support
-The design avoids the usage of globals and statics.
-Thus multiple instances of the EventStore and Registry can trivially co-exist.
-On-demand reading is limited to the level of the event store.
-This allows frameworks to do a full pre-fetch of all necessary data before passing control to the user.

-Neither DataStore nor Registry are thread-safe at the moment.

-## Persistency

-The library is build such that it can support multiple storage backends.
-However, the tested storage system being used is ROOT.